CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 <br>

 ![EKS Cluster Created](./images/3.png)

-**NOTE:** If you run into any CloudFormation rollback errors, it could be due to a VPC / Elastic IP limit.
+**NOTE:** If you run into any CloudFormation rollback errors, it could be due to a VPC/Elastic IP/NAT Gateway limit.
 See [CloudFormation Rollback Error](cloud-formation-rollback-error.md) for more information and instructions on how to resolve.

 [Overview](aws-eks-monitoring.md) | [1](lab-exercise-01.md), 2, [3](lab-exercise-03.md), [4](lab-exercise-04.md), [5](lab-exercise-05.md), [6](lab-exercise-06.md) | [Back](lab-exercise-01.md) | [Next](lab-exercise-03.md)